Cindy Sampson

 Cindy Marie Sampson (born May 27, 1978) is a Canadian director and actress (film and television).
 She is known for her role in the Canadian television series Private Eyes.

 Biography

 Sampson was born in Halifax, Nova Scotia, Canada on May 27, 1978.
 She attended Randolph Academy for the Performing Arts, training in dance and theatre.

 In February 2012 she traveled to Bouvet Island in the South Atlantic Ocean, the most remote island on Earth, and climbed to the island's summit while filming the "docu-fiction" movie Expedition for the Future.

 She married fellow Canadian Ryan Wickel on July 7, 2016.
-Their daughter was born in January of 2022.
+Their daughter was born in January 2022.

 Career

 Films

 Sampson's biggest film role was as Zoe Ravena in Live Once, Die Twice.
 For the film The Shrine, Sampson was required to watch a specific list of horror films in preparation for the role.
 She also appeared in the crime thriller film The Factory.

 Sampson was cast by Hank White to play Kelly Stone in his feature film Charlie Zone.